Rudtrack/structured-tree/README.md

 This plugin is based on the work of [levirs565](https://github.com/levirs565/) and their plugin [Obsidian Dendron Tree](https://github.com/levirs565/obsidian-dendron-tree).

-The original plugin has become inactive and the maintainer is unresponsive to Pull Requests and efforts to contact them.
+The original plugin has become inactive, so I decided to fork and continue developing this plugin as I use it on a daily basis and wanted to keep improving it.

-So I decided to fork and continue developing this plugin as I use it on a daily basis and wanted to keep improving it.
+This plugin will NOT retain it's compatability with notes made in Dendron.
+It is intended to be used with notes made in Obsidian, but with a Dendron-like structure.